waddlous/spe/documentation.md

 This is the documentation for spe
 Basically this is where I put the theory stuff

+## CMake

+I'm not really sure how it works
+I think it compiles SDL3 *and* spe together
+Using the copy of SDL inside this project

 ## Vectors

 Vector3 has direction and magnitude in 3 dimensions